YaoGroup/DIFFICE_jax/paper.md

 viscosity inference includes: (1) data and equation normalization; (2) Optimal setting of equation weight; (3) Positive-definite design of network structure;(4) Residual-based random-sampling of data during training; (5) Extended-PINNs (XPINNs) for studying large ice shelves; (6) Inversion of anisotropic viscosity.
-The need for each of these features for the success of viscosity inference are explained below.
+The need of these features to ensure the success of viscosity inference is explained below.

-Proper training of neural networks requires both input and output of the network to be normalized, namely within range of $[-1, 1]$.
+First, proper training of neural networks requires both input and output of the network to be normalized, namely within range of $[-1, 1]$.
 However, the value of observational data of ice velocity and thickness in their original unit differs for several order of magnitude.
 Both their values (output) and spatial positions (input), thus, need to be normalized before being used for the training.
-After normalizing the data, the new SSA equation associated with the normalized quantities need to be derived, where each term should have the magnitude of $O(1)$. `pinnIceShelf` provides the algorithm that can automatically normalize the data and SSA equation for all different ice shelves.
+After normalizing the data, the new SSA equations and associated boundary conditions in terms of the normalized quantities need to be re-derived, in which each term should have the magnitude of $O(1)$. `pinnIceShelf` provides the algorithm that can automatically normalize the data and the equations for all different ice shelves.

+Second, The cost function of PINNs involves two terms, the data loss $\mathcal{L}_d$ and the equation loss $\mathcal{L}_e$.
+For viscosity inference, the data loss
+$\mathcal{L}_d$ quantifies the mismatch between the observed data and neural network approximation $\mathrm{NN}_d$ via mean squared error, while the equation loss (or boundary condition loss) is defined as the mean squared error between the right and left-hand side of the equations (or boundary conditions).
+With the normalized data and equations, the data loss and equation loss are also normalized.
+The pre-factor of data loss is often set to be 1.
+The value for the prefactor of the equation loss and the boundary condition loss are optimized to minimizing the training error and are verified to be universal for studying different ice shelves.

-With the normalized
+Third, the

 provide a wide range of example in the repository